elliswmartin/shhelpersLfA/README.md

         $ sh /PATH/TO/SCRIPT/helpersLfA.sh

-2. When prompted, enter a character in Terminal based on the process you would first like to run (see below for more details on the selections).
+2. When prompted, enter a character in Terminal based on the process you would first like to run.

 3. Continue to select a process until you would like to quit.